madpsy/xpa125b_controller/README.md

 1. `hybrid` to `true`

+Or you use `sethybrid` via Serial, MQTT or REST during runtime.

-Now, reguardless of mode, PTT will be handled by waiting for the state of `D3` to change.
+Now, reguardless of mode, PTT will be handled by waiting for the state of the PTT pin `D3` to change state.

 # Rigctl